tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-save-rgb-images-using-pylibtiff.md

 Furthermore, it can be a quick and dirty way of annotating regions of interest.
-Say for example that we wanted to visualise how a segmentation using the Canny edge detection algorithm followed by a binary filling of holes works in the context of the raw data one could use something along the lines of the code snippet below.
+Say for example that we wanted to visualise how a segmentation using the Canny edge detection algorithm followed by a binary filling of holes works in the context of the raw data.
+This can be achieved using the code snippet below, which was used to produce the image at the top of this post.

 ```python
 >>> from skimage import data